kr/ct/Readme.md

 1. Copy subdirectory `ct` into your project.
 2. Add some rules to your makefile.
 See [Makefile][] for an example.
 3. Write some tests.
 See [msg-test.c][] for an example.
-   Test functions are those whose names begin with "cttest".
+   Test function names begin with "cttest".
-   The test runner forks before each test, so global state from one test will not affect another.
 4. Run `make check`

+## Behavior

+- The test runner runs each test in a separate process, so global state from one test will not affect another.
+- Each test is run in a new process group; all processes in the group will be killed after the test finishes.
+This means your test can fork without having to worry about cleaning up its descendants.

 ## Terminal Output